wolandark/wim/README.md

 <h1>Usage</h1>

 - Place the .vimrc file in your home directory<br>
-- You can rename your already existing .vimrc or move it to another directory. this way; you can always bring it back if you dont like BackspacVim<br>
+- You can rename your already existing .vimrc or move it to another directory. this way; you can always bring it back if you dont like Wim<br>
 - Open Vim from the terminal and get into cmd mode by pressing :<br>
 - Run <code> :PlugInstall </code><br>
-- Refer to the [list](https://github.com/neoclide/coc.nvim/wiki/Language-servers) of auto complition languages and add the ones you'd like with
+- Refer to the [list](https://github.com/neoclide/coc.nvim/wiki/Language-servers) of autocompletion languages and add the ones you'd like with
 - <code> :CocInstall </code><br>
   	- Example: <code>:CocInstall coc-css</code> <br>